EXL/Gish/ReadMe.md

 * Run and enjoy!

-You can also open this project in Android Studio IDE and build the APK-package by using this program.
+You can open this project in Android Studio IDE also and build the APK-package by using this program.

 ## More information

-Please read [Porting Guide (in Russian)](http://exlmoto.ru/gish-droid) for more info about porting Gish to Android OS.
+Please read [Porting Guide (in Russian)](http://exlmoto.ru/gish-droid) for more information about porting Gish to Android OS.